Trump’s shocking defense of North Korea's dictator caps a failed summit

-Less than two years ago, President Donald Trump helped make the name “Otto Warmbier,” the 21-year-old American college student who was taken prisoner by Kim’s regime, synonymous with North Korean brutality.
+Less than two years ago, President Donald Trump helped make the name “Otto Warmbier,” the 21-year-old American college student who was taken prisoner by Kim Jong Un’s regime, synonymous with North Korean brutality.

-But at the conclusion of his second summit with North Korean leader Kim Jong Un today, he adopted the brutal dictator’s talking points when asked about Warmbier’s mysterious death in 2017.
+But at the conclusion of his second summit with Kim today, he adopted the brutal dictator’s talking points when asked about Warmbier’s mysterious death in 2017.

 “I don’t believe he would have allowed that to happen,” Trump said.
-“He tells me that he didn’t know about it, and I will take him at his word.”
+“He tells me that he didn’t know about it and I will take him at his word.”

 President Trump on Otto Warmbier: "I really believe something very bad happened to him, and I don't think that the top leadership knew about it…(Kim Jong-Un) felt very badly about it…He tells me that he didn't know about it, and I will take him at his word." pic.twitter.com/EWnw7BzVNe